dharmeshkakadia/dharmeshkakadia-2.github.io/words.md

 + Anxiety is just conspiracy theories about yourself. - @trashythisis

++ “Nothing is more expensive than being unhappy” – @tomfgoodwin

++ “Everything which you did today which took time away from what you wanted to do to improve yourself and your condition is an addiction, and has to be treated accordingly.
+Denying this truth will prevent you from realizing your addiction is a source of problems, and has to be treated first.” - @DellAnnaLuca

++ "The quality and quantity of the opportunities which will present in front of you always match the value you can provide to them.
+This is true for love, work, friendship, everything.
+Working on yourself is the best way to increase your opportunities." - @DellAnnaLuca

 + Never fight with people who’s main goal in fight is to keep fighting

 + "No one understands the risk, until they have taken too much.
 Then they really understand it"